Taylor Swift: The Eras Tour: Streaming and television

 On December 13, 2023, her 34th birthday, Swift released an extended version of the film in collaboration with Universal Pictures Home Entertainment, featuring performances of "Wildest Dreams", "The Archer" and "Long Live".
 It was available to rent on video on demand services in select territories for a limited period.

 A longer, unabridged edit of the film, subtitled (Taylor's Version), was released to Disney+ on March 14, 2024.
-It includes performances of "Cardigan" and six surprise songs, namely "I Can See You", "Maroon", "Death by a Thousand Cuts", "Our Song", "You're on Your Own, Kid" and "You Are in Love".
+It includes the extended performances of "Wildest Dreams", "The Archer", and "Long Live", a performance of "Cardigan", and an acoustic collection featuring six surprise songs, namely "I Can See You", "Maroon", "Death by a Thousand Cuts", "Our Song", "You're on Your Own, Kid" and "You Are in Love".
 Disney+ purchased the film's exclusive streaming rights for reportedly more than $75 million in a bidding war with Netflix and Universal, negotiated by Swift's brother Austin.
 To coincide with the launch of the film, the platform temporarily revamped its homepage and genre categories to titles inspired by Swift's eras.
 Variety reported the film garnered 4.6 million views in its first three days of availability, breaking the record for the most-viewed music film in the history of Disney+.
 On August 10, 2024, the Disney+ edit of the film was aired for free on the Austrian public television channel ORF 1, after the cancelation of the Eras Tour's three Vienna concerts due to a terrorist plot.

 The Final Show

-A second concert film, titled Taylor Swift: The Eras Tour: The Final Show, is set to be released on December 12, 2025, through Disney+.
-It was recorded at the final show of the tour in Vancouver, and will contain The Tortured Poets Department act from the revamped setlist.
-Directed by Glenn Weiss and produced by Taylor Swift Productions in collaboration with Silent House Productions, the film will be released on the same day as the first two episodes of the six-episode behind-the-scenes docuseries The End of an Era.
+A second concert film, titled Taylor Swift: The Eras Tour: The Final Show, was released on December 12, 2025, through Disney+.
+It was recorded at the final show of the tour in Vancouver in December 2024, and features The Tortured Poets Department act from the tour's revamped set list.
+Directed by Glenn Weiss and produced by Taylor Swift Productions in collaboration with Silent House Productions, the film was released on the same day as the first two episodes of the six-episode behind-the-scenes docuseries, The End of an Era.